Shopify/react-native-skia/docs/docs/image-filters/shadows.md

 ### Example

 The example below creates two drop shadows.
-It is equivalent to the following CSS notation
+It is equivalent to the following CSS notation.

 ```css
 .paint {